aunghtet-haw/whitenoise-analyis-ss2/README.md

 # Band-Limited White Noise Analysis and RLC Circuit Simulation

-This MATLAB project performs analysis on band-limited white noise, including signal generation, statistical analysis, power spectral density estimation, and system response through an RLC circuit filter.
+This MATLAB project as a part of Signal and System 2 course at HAW HH performs analysis on band-limited white noise, including signal generation, statistical analysis, power spectral density estimation, and system response through an RLC circuit filter.
 The project also compares theoretical and experimental results.

 ## Table of Contents
 - [Overview](#overview)